Leading through Change Sessions and Speakers

 Robert Boyd, FAA Designed Airworthiness Representative, Xwindaero Consultants

-Kurt Carraway, Executive Director, Unmanned Aircraft Systems Program, K-State University
+Kurt Carraway, Executive Director, Unmanned Aircraft Systems Program, Kansas State University

 Russ Plaschka, Career and Workforce Development Specialist, Kansas Dept of Agriculture